BuckWoody/PresentationsAndBlogs/SQLtoPostgres/README.md

 - How to perform common DBA tasks in PostgreSQL: user/role management, backup and restore with `pg_dump`/`pg_basebackup`, VACUUM, and monitoring with `pg_stat_*` views
 - How to leverage PostgreSQL-specific advanced features including JSONB, extensions (PostGIS, pg_trgm, pgvector), Foreign Data Wrappers, and migration tooling

-The goal of this workshop is to train SQL Server professionals — DBAs, developers, and architects — who need to support, design, or migrate to PostgreSQL workloads.
+The goal of this workshop is to train SQL Server professionals, DBAs, developers, and architects, who need to support, design, or migrate to PostgreSQL workloads.

 The concepts and skills taught in this workshop form the starting points for: